 According to the National Contributions, concentration of organic pollutants in the North-Western part of the Caspian Sea is insignificant.
 Comparison of ranges of variability of the main indicators of bottom sediment contamination in areas of oil and gas deposits with the background showed that the values of most indicators do not go beyond the background.

 According to the National Contributions, environmental measures taken recently have significantly reduced the concentration of pollutants, including petroleum hydrocarbons in bottom sediments in the Eastern sector of the Sea.
 A somewhat different picture of pollution of bottom sediments is formed in the South-Western part of the Caspian Sea.
 There is an increase in the concentration of ions of metals in this sector if the Sea.
-This leads to the degradation of wetlands.
+This leads to the degradation of wetlands (Jamshidi and Bastami, 2016).

 Impact

 The Caspian region, due to its heavy reliance on oil and gas exports, is susceptible to changes in global energy prices and natural conditions such as climate change.
-Combining unstable global energy prices with the undefined legal status of the Caspian Sea, territorial disputes, ethnic instabilities is resulting in unstable environment.
-The Caspian Sea has already experienced pollution caused by the oil and gas sector and continues to experience a deteriorating environment caused by practices such as drilling, maintenance on rigs, transport of oil, and release of oil and gas from drilling operations.
-Refining, in addition to accidental spills, transport and other industries, also put pressure on the environment by contaminating water and air.
+The Caspian Sea has already experienced pollution caused by the oil and gas sector and continues to experience a deteriorating environment caused by contaminated river runoff as well as by refining, transport, agriculture, and communal services which put pressure on the environment by contaminating water and air.
 Abandoned wells are another potential threat for the environment which should be taken into consideration.

 According to National Contributions, there has been a decline in legal fishing activities due to a combination of depleted resources and complicated attempts to privatize the sector.
 Overfishing in the Caspian region, low pay in the legal sector and high payoff from poaching has resulted in many artisanal fishers moving to poaching and the lucrative black market.
 Although the rate of illegal fishing is reported differently in the littoral states and the rate of illegal fishing differs it is undeniable that the changing pattern of fish stocks has an effect economically on the fishing industry for communities surrounding the Caspian as well as the livelihoods of fishers.
 This can be seen throughout all the Caspian coastal regions surrounding the Caspian Sea.

 Sea level fluctuations have been occurring in the Caspian Sea continuously.
 These changes threatened existing settlements, industrial, cultural and household objects.
 The regulation of rivers also played a negative role in the fact that the runoff of nutrients and mineral salts, especially phosphates, sharply decreased, without which the primary production of the sea and, together with it, the food base cannot be significantly increased.
-National Contributions highlighted that a rise in the Caspian Sea level will not only have a negative impact on human settlements, industry, and infrastructure but also on the unique coastal biomes.
+National Contributions highlighted that a rise in the Caspian Sea level would have a negative impact on human settlements, industry, and infrastructure as well as on the unique coastal biomes.

 The climate of the Caspian Sea has an obvious impact on the biodiversity and bioresources of the entire region.
 However, it is rather difficult to foresee the impact of climate change on the bioresources of the Caspian Sea due to the lack of specific tools for prediction.
-If the climate of the region becomes hotter and drier due to a decrease in precipitation in river basins, the wetlands are likely to increase with a runoff and increase in evaporation.
-This, consequently, will lead to a reduction in areas, a possible increase in salinity and changes in the food chain.
+If the climate of the region becomes hotter and drier this will lead to an increase in water salinity and changes in the food chain.